Browse Tax Articles

 The parent who claims the child as a dependent is eligible to claim the child tax credit.
 This is true even if the parent's filing status is married filing separately.

-When your modified adjusted gross income (AGI) is more than a certain level, the child tax credit begins to phase out.
+As your modified adjusted gross income (AGI) increases, the child tax credit begins to phase out.
 The credit is reduced $50 for every $1,000 -- or portion of $1,000 -- that your modified AGI is more than:

 You can’t carry forward any portion of the child tax credit to future years.
-To maximize the benefit of each credit, you must claim the nonrefundable credits in a specific order.
-So you must sometimes calculate other credits first to properly apply the child tax credit.
+You need to claim the nonrefundable credits in a certain order to get the most benefit.
+You might need to calculate other credits first to properly apply the child tax credit.

-If your child tax credit is limited, you might be eligible to claim the additional child tax credit.
-To qualify for the additional child tax credit, 1 of these must apply:
+If your child tax credit is limited, you might be able to claim the additional child tax credit.
+To qualify, one of these must apply:

-If you have at least 1 qualifying child, you can claim a credit of up to 15% of the amount your earned income is more than $3,000.
-If you have 3 or more qualifying children, you can either:
+If you have at least one qualifying child, you can claim a credit of up to 15% of the amount your earned income is more than $3,000.
+If you have three or more qualifying children, you can either:

 In all cases, the credit is:

 For the additional child tax credit, include combat pay as part of your earned income.